Yes, you can release equity from your home and there are many reasons for wanting or even needing to. Such reasons include:

-Mortgage lenders are always happy to help you buy either a further share or all of your shared ownership property.
+Most lenders are always happy to help you buy either a further share or all of your shared ownership property.
 There are many benefits to owning the whole of your property.

 Firstly the price is not increasing to the part of the home you do not own and secondly, you will no longer need to pay rent saving you money.

 The shared ownership company will need to get an updated value of the house and give you an update on the outstanding loan.

 Helping children with a house purchase?